Just for those wanting to know what a messenger is...

 I am still not happy with the 'slipperyness' of the coat hanger wire, especially as I have found it gets a thin layer of rust after exposure to salt sea spray and being put away for a period of time.

-UPDATE: A better alturnative using Stainless Steel Cotter Pins I found in a marine shop.
-A little extra bending in a vice and you have a very good and slippery, rust proof, line attachment.UPDATE: 10 years later and I am still using those same cotter pins.
-They are just great, and no complicated clips, wheels, or line jams.
+UPDATE: A better alturnative is to use Stainless Steel Cotter Pins I found in a marine shop.
+A little extra bending in a bench vice and you have a very good and slippery, rust proof, line attachment.UPDATE: 10 years later and I am still using those same cotter pins.
+They are just great, and no complicated clips, wheels, line jams, and they never rust.

 The hinge is created by punching holes into plastic tubing at right angles (or other angles for further experimentation) to each other.
 This can NOT be done with a knife.
 I myself use a cheap leather punch with various size holes to select from.
 Alturnatively you could sharpen the edges a brass or aluminium tube and use a drill to cut the holes in the tubing.
 The holes should be quite a bit smaller than the carbon fiber tube to be inserted into them to ensure a tight fit.